Complete the steps below to register for the programme.

 1000 BA Amsterdam

 Amsterdam Law School – Admissions Office (room A6.01a)

 If you have not yet sent your English test results, please make sure you do so before the deadline.

 You will need to pay the tuition fee in order to complete your enrolment in a degree programme at the UvA.
 Find out more about how to pay tuition fees.
 Check your enrolment checklist at sis.uva.nl to see which matters of your enrolment possibly still need to be completed.

 A student ID card is a personal document which serves as proof of identity for examinations and library privileges.
 You will receive instructions explaining how to request your student ID card.

-After you have been (conditionally) admitted to the LLM programme at the Amsterdam Law School, you will need to sign up for courses during the registration periods indicated on the academic calendar.
+After you have been (conditionally) admitted to the Master in Law & Finance programme at the Amsterdam Law School, you will automatically be enrolled for all of the Master in Law & Finance programme’s courses.

-The academic year is divided into 2 semesters of 20 weeks each.
-Semester 1 classes begin on Monday, August 31st 2020, right after the Introduction days, which are held in the week of August 24th - 28th.
+The academic year is divided into 2 semesters, each lasting 20 weeks.
+Semester 1 classes begin in the first week of September.
 Semester 2 classes begin in the first week of February.
-Both semesters consist of 3 course blocks.
-See the course information below.

 To help you get started, the Amsterdam Law School organizes a (mandatory) Introduction Day for all new Master’s students.
 You will find information on the Introduction Day on the student website.